 YEAR RATE OF DEPRECIATION --------------------------------------------------- 1 15 % per year 2-3 7 % per year 4-9 4 % per year 10-20 2 % per year 20-30 1 % per year 30-40 none--boat may increase in value! ---------------------------------------------------

-These figures are not based on scientific research, but are pretty much a guess based on general observation of the used boat market.
+These figures are not based on scientific research, but are a guess based on general observation of the used boat market.
 Price inflation of new boats may result in older boats retaining a much higher percentage of their original cost.
-In some cases, the used boat may even rise in value above its original sales price!
+In some cases, the used boat may even rise in value above its original sales price.
 This is not unheard of with classic designs.

-These estimates apply only to the hull, not to the motor and trailer.
-There are much steeper depreciation curves on outboard motors and trailers.
+These estimates apply only to the hull, not to the engine and trailer.
+There are much steeper depreciation curves on outboard engines and trailers.

-Generally a ten-year-old outboard motor is only worth a fraction of its new price.
+Generally a ten-year-old outboard engine is only worth a fraction of its new price.
 Their rate of depreciation is much steeper than the hull's rate.
 It is normal to find an older Boston Whaler with a much newer engine.
-Some hulls have survived through four or five re-powerings.
-(You might want to subtract a little for a hull that has worn out that many motors!)
-Thus, the motor must be considered separately from the hull when assessing depreciation due to age alone.
-For more advice in assessing used outboard motors, see the separate article on this topic in the REFERENCE section.
+Some hulls have survived through four or five re-power-ings.
+(You might want to subtract a little for a hull that has worn out that many engines.)
+Thus, the engine must be considered separately from the hull when assessing depreciation due to age alone.
+For more advice in assessing used outboard engines, see the separate article on this topic in the REFERENCE section.

 Another source of delamination is improper mounting of large and heavy items to the hull or interior.
-The recommended way to secure any object to the boat is to locate it in an area that has backing material (wood, whale-board, aluminum, melamine) embedded underneath the laminate and to use an appropriate number of smaller screws to distribute the load.
-Fasteners that are screwed or glued only into the thin laminate can pull the laminate away from the foam, causing delamination and weakening of the structure.
+The recommended way to secure any object to the boat is to locate it in an area that has backing material (wood, whale board, aluminum, or melamine) embedded underneath the laminate and to use an appropriate number of smaller screws to distribute the load.
+Fasteners that are screwed or glued only into the thin laminate can pull the laminate away from the foam, causing de-lamination and weakening of the structure.

 Also, water can seep into the encapsulated wood in the transom area, seriously weakening it.
 Any holes that penetrate the transom area should be inspected for proper sealing.
-These include the motor mounting bolts, the motor well drains, any transom mounted accessories like depth sounder transducers, swim ladders, and especially the cockpit sump drain.
+These include the engine mounting bolts, the engine well drains, any transom mounted accessories like depth sounder transducers, swim ladders, and especially the cockpit sump drain.
 The outlet of the drain is always underwater and should be properly sealed to the hull.
-Check this closely!
+Check this closely.

 Boats that have spent a great deal of their life in the water are most at risk for water retention.
 Boats that spent most of their time on a trailer are less likely to have water retention.
 In either case, check the hull carefully for any possible damage that could have permitted water to enter.

 The appearance of the gelcoat is a good indicator of the care the boat has received.
 Boston Whaler boats were fabricated with excellent gelcoat, and even 25-year-old boats can maintain a like new appearance with proper care.
 A dull and oxidized gelcoat may require considerable work to restore.
 Also, the gelcoat layer is only 18-20 mils thick.
-There may not be much of a layer left if a great deal of oxidation needs to be removed.
+There may not be much gel coat left if a great deal of oxidation needs to be removed.